 The yoga practices will be exploratory, mindful, nurturing and fun.
 Everyone works at their own level, so sessions are suitable for all, from beginners to those with an established practice.
-We’ll explore yoga movements, breathing practices, relaxation techniques and meditation.
+We’ll explore yoga movement, breathing practices, relaxation and some meditation.

-The afternoon walks will be fun and tailored to meet the requirements and abilities of the group, but a reasonable fitness level is required as even short walks may include steep climbs.
+The afternoon walks are optional and will be tailored to meet the requirements and abilities of the group, but a reasonable fitness level is required as even short walks may include steep climbs.
 Car sharing will be necessary for some of the walks.

 Tracey Roberts is British Wheel of Yoga qualified and has been teaching since 2008.
 Her teaching focuses on self-inquiry – exploring creative, intuitive, natural movement, alongside breath-awareness, meditation and embodiment practices.
 She is interested in how a yoga practice that improves the natural functioning of the body and observational capacity of the mind can help us live more comfortably and happily in the world.
 She encourages exploration and an individualised approach which is both playful and confidence-building.

 Tracey is also an enthusiastic walker and sketcher of the great outdoors.
 Originally trained in the visual arts, she has spent 28 years working in the arts as a practitioner, trainer and mentor, nurturing people’s creativity. www.traceyrobertsyoga.wordpress.com

 Helen Napper qualified and worked as a Senior Speech and Language Therapist with the NHS for 15 years, eventually specialising in the Pathology of Voice/vocal disorder.